Kibbomi/Tetris/README.md

 # Tetris
-I make a Tetris game developed by using c++.
+I made a Tetris game developed by using c++.
 You can play tetris on the console environment.